Authored by the expert who managed and guided the team behind the Japan Property Pack

 How will interest rates affect property prices in Tokyo in 2026?

-As of early 2026, rising interest rates are expected to have a moderate cooling effect on Tokyo property prices, particularly in the outer areas and for buyers who depend heavily on mortgage financing.
+As of early 2026, the Bank of Japan's gradual rate normalization is acting as a moderate headwind on Tokyo property prices, with the effect felt most strongly in the outer market where buyers rely more heavily on mortgage financing.

 You can also read our latest update about mortgage and interest rates in Japan.